vadanrod14/RA.Aid/README.md

 - `--server-host`: Host to listen on (default: 0.0.0.0)
 - `--server-port`: Port to listen on (default: 1818)

 After starting the server, open your web browser to the displayed URL (e.g., http://localhost:1818).
-The interface provides:
-- Left sidebar showing request history
-- Main chat area with real-time output
-- Input box for typing requests
-- Automatic reconnection handling
-- Error reporting and status messages

-All ra-aid commands sent through the web interface automatically use cowboy mode for seamless execution.

 ### Command Interruption and Feedback